PhysGNN: A Physics-Driven Graph Neural Network Based Model for Predicting Soft Tissue Deformation in Image-Guided

 \subsection{Limitations and Future Directions}

-One of the limitations of this study was that comparing our results to other studies could only be done on empirical grounds due to either lack of accessibility to other studies' data and/or implementation, or not having sufficient computational power to use their data/models.
-However, our work presents itself as a great benchmark for future studies for having all the data and implementation publicly accessible and only requiring a Google Colab Pro server for reproducing the results.
+One of the limitations of this study is that comparing our method against other works was done on empirical grounds due to either lack of accessibility to other studies' data and/or implementation, or not having sufficient computational power to use their data/models.
+However, our work presents itself as a great benchmark for future studies as our data and implementations are publicly accessible and reproducing our results only requires a Google Colab Pro server.

-Another limitation of this work is using the FEA results as baseline, which is dependent on the quality of MRI image segmentation, and the selected soft tissue constitutive laws that may not hold true for different patients \cite{tonutti2017machine}.
-Moreover, tetrahedral elements are prone to undergoing volumetric locking for almost incompressible materials, such as soft tissue, and should not be used to simulate tissue deformation \cite{joldes2019suite}.
-To alleviate these problems, Meshless Total Lagrangian Explicit Dynamics (MTLED) algorithms are emerging as a solution to better simulate soft tissue deformation, which can also be trained with empirical results \cite{miller2019biomechanical, joldes2019suite}.
+Another limitation of this work is using the FEA results as baseline, which is dependent on the quality of MRI image segmentation, and the selected soft tissue constitutive laws that may not hold true for different patients \citep{tonutti2017machine}.
+Moreover, tetrahedral elements are prone to undergoing volumetric locking for almost incompressible materials, such as soft tissue, and should not be used to simulate tissue deformation \citep{joldes2019suite}.
+To alleviate these problems, Meshless Total Lagrangian Explicit Dynamics (MTLED) algorithms are emerging as a solution to better simulate soft tissue deformation, which can also be trained with empirical results \citep{miller2019biomechanical, joldes2019suite}.
 As PhysGNN may also be trained with the results of Lagrangian meshless methods, the presented framework is foreseen to yield highly accurate and computationally efficient data-driven deformable volumes in the future.